cpinitiative/online-judge/README.md

 You don't have to rerun `sam local start-api` when your code changes.
 Note that the execute lambda this calls is the execution lambda that's currently deployed on AWS, not the local execution lambda.

+If you encounter timeout issues, change timeout in `template.yaml` temporarily.

 ---

 Alternatively, you can run `npm run watch` followed by `node dist/src/runLambdaLocally.js` if you don't want to have to make a request to the API route.